 Without a heat mat, you’re slowing down the process and won’t have great results.

 I started some arugula this winter season using a plastic container as a mini-greenhouse.
-When I started, the weather was warmer (50s) so it only took 1 week to see some growth, but the weather cooled down so much that a month later they were close to the same size.
+When I started, the weather was warmer (in the 50s) so it only took 1 week to see some growth, but the weather cooled down so much that a month later they were close to the same size.
 Clearly, I needed this information before 🙂

 Using a heat mat to increase seed germination rates is a great way to make sure your seeds actually grow.
 They need pretty consistent temp levels to get started, especially if you want to speed up their growth.